vaccfr/France-Controller-Pack/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This project is specifically built for the French vAcc which may deviate from the license as agreed with the author.

-All VATFrance materials do not fall under this license, and are (c) VATFrance 2020.